qrzn23/min/wip/magick/content.md

 29. For there is no holiness where I am not.

-30. Fear not when I fall in the fury of the storm; for mine acorns are blown afar by the wind; and verily I shall rise again,
+30. Fear not when I fall in the fury of the storm; for mine acorns are blown afar by the wind; and verily I shall rise again, and my children about me, so that we shall uplift our forest in Eternity.

-— 433

-and my children about me, so that we shall uplift our forest in Eternity.

 31. Eternity is the storm that covereth me.

 32. I am Existence, the Existence that existeth not save through its own Existence, that is beyond the Existence of Existences, and rooted deeper than the No-Thing-Tree in the Land of No-Thing.

 33. Now therefore thou knowest when I am within Thee, when my hood is spread over thy skull, when my might is more than the penned Indus, and resistless as the Giant Glacier.

 34. For as thou art before a lewd woman in Thy nakedness in the bazaar, sucked up by her slyness and smiles, so art thou wholly and no more in part before the symbol of the beloved, though it be but a Pisacha or a Yantra or a Deva.

 35. And in all shalt thou create the Infinite Bliss and the next link of the Infinite Chain.

-36. This chain reaches from Eternity to Eternity, ever in triangles — is not my symbol a triangle ? — ever in circles — is not the symbol of the Beloved a circle?
+36. This chain reaches from Eternity to Eternity, ever in triangles — is not my symbol a triangle? — ever in circles — is not the symbol of the Beloved a circle?
 Therein is all progress base illusion, for every circle is alike and every triangle alike!

-37. But the progress is progress, and progress is rapture, constant, dazzling, showers of light, waves of dew, fiames of the haïr of the Great Goddess, flowers of the roses that are about her neck, Amen !
+37. But the progress is progress, and progress is rapture, constant, dazzling, showers of light, waves of dew, fiames of the haïr of the Great Goddess, flowers of the roses that are about her neck, Amen!

 38. Therefore lift up thyself as I am lifted up.

 Hold thyself in as I am master to accomplish.
 At the end, be the end far distant as the stars that lie in the navel of Nuit, do thou slay thyself as I at the end am slain, in the death that is life, in the peace that is mother of war, in the darkness that holds light in his hand, as an harlot that plucks a jewel from her nostrils.

 39. So therefore the beginning is delight, and the end is delight, and delight is in the midst, even as the Indus is water in the cavern of the glacier, and water among the greater hills and the lesser hills and through the ramparts of the hills and through the plains, and water at the mouth thereof when it leaps forth into the mighty sea, yea, into the mighty sea.

 (The interpretation of this Book will be given to members of the Grade of Dominus Liminis on application, each to his Adeptus.)

-4.34

-LIBER A
+### LIBER A vel ARMORUM

-vel

-ARMORUM

-SUB FIGURA CCCXII.
+#### SUB FIGURA CCCXII.

-“ The ubeah and the wanga; the work of the wand and the work of the swordj these shall he learn and teach.”
+“ The obeah and the wanga; the work of the wand and the work of the sword; these shall he learn and teach.”
 Liber L. II.
 37.

-The Pantacle.
+#### The Pantacle.

 Take pure wax, or a plate of gold, silver-gilt or Electrum Magicum.
 The diameter shall be eight inches, and the thickness half an inch.

 Let the Neophyte by his understanding and ingenium devise a symbol to represent the Universe.

 Let his Zelator approve thereof.

 Let the Neophyte engrave the same upon his plate with his own h and and weapon.

 Let it when finished be consecrated as he hath skill to perform, and kept wrapped in silk of emerald green.

-The Dagger.
+#### The Dagger.

 Let the Zelator take a piece of pure Steel, and beat it, grind it, sharpen it, and polish it, according to the art of the swordsmith.

 Let him further take a piece of oak wood, and carve a hilt.
 The length shall be eight inches.

 Let him by his understanding and ingenium devise a Word to represent the Universe.

 Let his Practicus approve thereof.

 Let the Zelator engrave the same upon his dagger with his own hand and instruments.

 Let him further gild the wood of his hilt.

 Let it when finished be consecrated as he hath skill to perform, and kept wrapped in silk of golden yellow.

-435

-The Cup .
+#### The Cup.

 Let the Practicus take a piece of Silver and fashion therefrom a cup.
 The height shall be 8 inches, and the diameter 3 inches.

 Let him by his understanding and ingenium devise a Number to represent the Universe.

 Let his Philosophus approve thereof.

 Let the Practicus engrave the same upon his cup with his own hand and instrument.

 Let it when finished be consecrated as he hath skill to perform, and kept wrapped in silk of azure blue.

-The Baculum,
+#### The Baculum

 Let the Philosophus take a rod of copper, of length eight inches and diameter half an inch.

 Let him fashion about the top a triple flame of gold.

 Let him by his understanding and ingenium devise a Deed to represent the Universe.

 Let his Dominus Liminis approve thereof.

 Let the Philosophus perform the same in such a way that the Baculum may be partaker therein.

 Let it when finished be consecrated as he hath skill to perform, and kept wrapped in silk of fiery scarlet.

-The Larnp.
+#### The Lamp.

 Let the Dominus Liminis take pure lead, tin, and quicksilver, with platinum, and, if need be, gJass.

 Let him by his understanding and ingenium devise a Magick Lamp that shall burn without wick or oil, being fed by the Aethyr.

 This shall he accomplish secretly and apart, without asking the advice or approval of his Adeptus Minor.

 Let the Dominus Liminis keep it when consecrated in the secret chamber of Art.

 This ithen is that which is written: “Being furnished with complete armour and armed, he is similar to the goddess.”

 And again, “I am armed, I am armed.”

-LECRAM.
-IM P. PARIS

-# PART IV - THE LAW